 Which bread is the healthiest?
-(Sprouted, rye, spelled, or whole flour sourdough bread.)

-- There are many bread recipes.
+Bread is always advisable to eat with a fatty spread on it, such as avocado, natural mayonnaise, tahini, butter, and others.
+There are many bread recipes.
 Most people do not bake their bread.
 Buying bread from a reliable source is essential.
 The best are small specialized bakeries that deliver organic whole-grain sourdough bread.

 - Low-calorie bread is less dense and weighs less.
 Heavy bread makes you feel full faster.

 - Paradoxically, it also does not lead to weight loss.
 Light bread is the bread that has been especially puffed.
 To do this, gluten flour, stabilizers, sugar, and acids are added to the flour to prevent the light bread from falling apart.
 Although low in calories, light bread is not satisfying and is mainly highly industrialized.
 The argument that only natural materials are used does not stand the test of reality.
 The healthy bread is heavy!
 They are very satisfying and healthier.